HugoBlox/theme-academic-cv/content/home/about.md

 +++

-Ian Eve Perry is the Policy Manager at TechEquity Collaborative.
-They focus on labor and housing policy.
-In the past, Ian Eve has worked extensivly on health care policy related to the Affordable Care Act.
+Ian Eve Perry is a quantitative public policy researcher.
+They focus on labor, healthcare, and housing policy.